 In our ongoing Meet the Team feature, we put a name and a face on the amazing members of our team who make Regent RCM clients so successful.
-In our last post, we learned about revenue cycle specialist Brianna Jacobs.
 Today we would like to introduce revenue cycle specialist Windy Cortez.

 Where is your hometown?

 I was born and raised in Chicago and love everything about it!
 I believe the cultural influence makes it a great place to grow up.
 The metropolitan Chicago area is home to over 30 Fortune 500 companies making it a place of endless career opportunities.
 I could not imagine myself living anywhere else.

 I am grateful I work at a place where my colleagues inspire me to strive for my goals.
 Everyone goes for the gold at Regent RCM – for our own growth and for our clients.
 We bring our best to the job and I believe this translates to effective problem-solving and top-notch customer service.